apache/nuttx/configs/nucleus2g/README.txt

     driver at examples/usbserial.
 See examples/README.txt for
     more information.

-  usbstorage:
+  usbmsc:
-    This configuration directory exercises the USB mass storage class driver at examples/usbstorage.
+    This configuration directory exercises the USB mass storage class driver at examples/usbmsc.
 See examples/README.txt for more information.